haacked/haacked.com/_posts/archived/2004-05-05-what-makes-people-think-they-can-manage-a-software-team.aspx.markdown

 ---
 layout: post
-title: "What makes people think they can manage a software team?"
+title: What makes people think they can manage a software team?
 date: 2004-05-05 -0800
 comments: true
 disqus_identifier: 403
 categories: []
+redirect_from: "/archive/2004/05/04/what-makes-people-think-they-can-manage-a-software-team.aspx/"
 ---

 I love this quip from Joel Spolsky’s foreward to Mike Gunderloy’s *Coder to Developer*.